 ― Thomas Alva Edison

-That’s all from me, I hope you enjoy my collection of adventure quotes!
+That’s all from me, I hope you enjoyed my collection of awesome adventure quotes!

 If you haven’t planned your trip there yet, find out how I plan my trips!

-Those quotes helped me embark on a quest around the world.
-See my impossible bucket list of 1700+ adventures
+Those quotes pushed me to embark on a quest around the world.
+See my impossible bucket list of 1700+ adventures!